 Data Senders

-Peninsula Regional our 3rd out of state hospital went into production in mid-January.
+Peninsula Regional, our 3rd out of state hospital went into production in mid-January.

-DHINs first walk-in clinic, MedExpress, is submitting ADTSs; and we continue to work on submitting CCDs which reflect the clinical details of the patient visit; however, issues with their vendor have held things up.
+DHINs first walk-in clinic, MedExpress, is submitting ADTs; and we continue to work on submitting CCDs which reflect the clinical details of the patient visit; however, issues with their vendor have slowed down progress.

-In addition, DHIN has signed agreements with Newark Urgent Care facilities as data senders.
+In addition, DHIN has signed agreements with Newark Urgent Care facilities as a data sender.
 The data we receive from walk-in clinics is important in addressing fragmentation of care and will help populate the community health record.

-DHIN continues to actively work onboarding CNMRI, a new imaging group which will be sending results through DHIN; we anticipate going live in mid-April.
+DHIN continues to actively work onboarding CNMRI, a new imaging group which will be sending results through DHIN.
+We anticipate going live in mid-April.

-In May 2016, DHIN will be adding D.C. hospitals to a group of Maryland hospitals currently sending us ADTs of patients who resides in Delaware.
+In May 2016, DHIN will be adding D.C. hospitals to a group of Maryland hospitals currently sending us ADTs of patients who reside in Delaware.

 II.
 Planned Activities Update